aglotero/AIND-Planning/heuristic_analysis.md

 # Definitions

-The optional plan consists in a plan with the right length (6, 9 and 12) that take the less time to compute.
+The optimal plan consists in a plan with the right length (6, 9 and 12) that take the less time to compute.

 The timeout annotation on Time columns means that the search takes more than 600